Reviews

 Reviews: The Chinese Lady, American Stage (St. Petersburg, FL)

-Review: Lloyd Suh’s Unforgettable THE CHINESE LADY at American Stage I stress anyone that is reading this sentence to venture to American Stage to see THE CHINESE LADY, to learn a forgotten soul and an entire neglected history… It’s a two-person show, and the gripping, searing performances at the heart
+I stress anyone that is reading this sentence to venture to American Stage to see THE CHINESE LADY, to learn a forgotten soul and an entire neglected history… It’s a two-person show, and the gripping, searing performances at the heart of this are unforgettable, to put it mildly… Equally as

 Reviews: The King of the Yees, Signature Theatre (VA)